We found 4 providers matching nephrectomy and who accept United Healthcare Navigate HMO near Gainesville, FL.

 All Interests: Robotic Partial Nephrectomy, Cystoscopy, Ureteroscopy, Laparoscopic Nephrectomy, Laparoscopic ...
 (Read more)

-Dr. Elizabeth Thomas sees patients in Gainesville, FL.
-Her medical specialty is transplant surgery.
-She graduated from Midwestern University.
-Dr. Thomas's areas of expertise include laparoscopic radical nephrectomy, liver disease, and kidney transplant.
-She is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
-She is professionally affiliated with the University of Florida Health (UF Health).
+Dr. Elizabeth Thomas is a specialist in transplant surgery.
+She works in Gainesville, FL.
+Dr. Thomas has a special interest in laparoscopic radical nephrectomy, liver disease, and kidney transplant.
+She honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+She attended medical school at Midwestern University.
+Dr. Thomas is professionally affiliated with the University of Florida Health (UF Health).

 Relevant Interests: , laparoscopic radical nephrectomy

-All Interests: Laparoscopic Radical Nephrectomy, Liver Transplant, Liver Cancer, Kidney Transplant, Liver Disease
+All Interests: Laparoscopic Radical Nephrectomy, Liver Transplant, Hepatocellular Carcinoma, Kidney Transplant, ...
+(Read more)

 Conditions / Treatments

 Medicare Patient Ethnicity

 Medicare Patient Gender

 Years Since Graduation

 Kidneys are primarily known for producing urine, but they are also responsible for other important bodily functions, like waste removal.
 Kidneys filter impurities from the blood, and with the help of the adjacent adrenal glands, they maintain fluid and mineral balance in the body.
 If the tiny tubes that filter blood inside your kidney become lined with cancer cells, or if your kidney gets severely damaged, you may need kidney removal surgery, or a nephrectomy.